 Today is the day that every student willingly gives up their break time and gathers with every member of staff in our School Yard to remember.

-It reminds us that these fallen were once boys.
+It’s not hard to remember that these fallen students were boys.
 Our boys.
 They wore our uniform.
 They played on our fields.
 They had assembly in our School Hall.
 They had lessons in classrooms we still use.

 Another student reads a poem and then a third plays the Last Post on his trumpet before we all stand in silence for a minute.
 A time for remembering.

 The students continue to stand when it is over, lost in their own thoughts, they need to be dismissed so that they can enjoy a few minutes of break before lessons recommence.

 Staff walk away, pretending they have something in their eye.